Volaverse/Blockchain-lisk/README.md

 ```

 ## Plugins
+- Faucet- This plugin allows gives the ui to interact with blockchain.It runs on port 4005
 - Faucet- This plugin allows the transfer of faucets to a particular account
    ### Add a new plugin
 ```